cabo/mtct/draft-bormann-core-media-content-type-format.md

 # Discussion

-The ABNF given here is provisional and may need some more cleanup:
-We need to unify the various forms of reg-name, token, etc.
+The ABNF given here is provisional and may need some more cleanup, such as unifying the various forms of reg-name, token, etc.

-(ABNF just shown for illustration is centered, in an aside, and tagged with
-<artwork type="abnf;old"...> in the XML, while the normative ABNF of this memo is
-left-aligned and tagged with <sourcecode type="abnf"...>.)
+(ABNF just shown for illustration is centered, in a blockquote, and tagged with `<artwork type="abnf;old"...>` in the XML, while the normative ABNF of this memo is left-aligned and tagged with `<sourcecode type="abnf"...>`.)

+The XPath expression `//sourcecode[@type='abnf']/text()` can be used on the XML form of this specification to extract the ABNF defined here.

-We need to discuss case-insensitivity, which is usually rather insensitive.
+We need to discuss case-insensitivity at some point, which is usually rather insensitive.

 # Suggested usage

 ## COSE

+{{Section 3.1 of RFC8152}} defines a common COSE header parameter (number 3) called "content type" in the description, to indicate the type of the data in the payload or ciphertext fields.

+This header can either be an unsigned integer, indicating a CoRE Content-Format number, or a text string that is only defined in general terms.
+It points to {{Section 4.2 of RFC6838}} for 'text values following the syntax of "\<type-name>/\<subtype-name>"...', but also discusses the use of parameters and subparameters; no ABNF or similar detail specification is provided.
+The text does not discuss the use of Content-Coding in the text string form, probably because nothing like the present document existed at the time, creating a weird gap compared with numeric Content-Format-Strings.
+The text only has trivial changes in {{Section 3.1 of I-D.ietf-cose-rfc8152bis-struct-15}}.

-The production `Content-Format-String` is suggested as a more formal definition of the text string choice for the "content type" generic header (number 3) in {{Section 3.1 of RFC8152}}.
+The present specification suggests using the production `Content-Format-String` as a more formal definition of the text string that can go into the "content type" (number 3) common header parameter in COSE.
-While the text in this RFC only discusses numeric Content-Format labels and calls the text version "content type" without defining exactly what can go in there, defining this more exactly as content-format-strings fills a weird gap.

 ## SenML

-As discussed above, {{-senml-ct}} makes use of the present specification.
+As discussed above, {{Section 3 of I-D.keranen-core-senml-data-ct}}
+makes use of the present specification.

 ## ...

-(to be filled in further)
+(to be filled in along further use cases)

 # IANA Considerations